 • Empty nesters

 • Adventure seekers

 Adventurous RVers really do have their heart and soul in what they do.
-Boondockers come from all kinds of backgrounds, career fields and age groups.
-Whether you’re a fan of the great outdoors or you just want to go off-the-grid for a while, RV boondocking can be a unique vacation experience or become a permanent lifestyle.
+Boondockers come from all kinds of backgrounds, career fields, and age groups.
+Whether you’re a fan of the great outdoors or just want to go off the grid for a while, RV boondocking can be a unique vacation experience or a permanent lifestyle.

 Business clients can setup a virtual business address by leveraging multiple premium physical addresses offered by PhysicalAddress.com to attract international clientele, set up a Corporation or LLC, market their company and virtualize their postal mail.